mala-lab/out-of-distribution-detection-resources/README.md

 ![InputPreprocessing]: Inputs are preprocessed(pertubated) before being fed to the model.
 There could be data augmentation step as well to enhance learning performance.

-![New dataset]: A novel OOD dataset from other domain is introduced (not including images, texts, or graphs) within the evaluation protocol.
+![New dataset]: A novel OOD dataset is introduced

 ![Multimodal]: Other modalities are also incorporated, possibly large pretrained multimodal model for vision and langauge is exploited, for example CLIP, etc.